What Marijuana Is

 • Is marijuana safe to use while pregnant or breastfeeding?

-Simply put, there is no known safe amount of marijuana while pregnant.
+Simply put, no known amount of marijuana is safe.
 Using marijuana during pregnancy or breastfeeding could harm the baby, just like alcohol or tobacco.

 “Pumping and dumping” breastmilk after using marijuana does not work the same way it does with alcohol.
 THC is stored in body fat and stays in the body for a long time.
 Since a baby's brain and body are made up of a lot of fat, THC is stored for a long time.

-No matter if it is smoked, vaped, or eaten, THC gets passed to the baby and may have a long- term impact on the child's ability to learn.
+No matter if it is smoked, vaped, or eaten, THC gets passed to the baby and may have a long- term impact on the child's behavior or ability to learn.

 • Can marijuana be used to treat morning sickness?